 Individual activities

-GCSE PE can lead into many different careers and pathways including teaching, coaching,
+GCSE P.E. can lead to many different careers and pathways including Teaching, Coaching, Physiotherapy, Sports Journalism, Sports Management, Dietician/Nutritionist, Sports Psychologist, and more.

 Our priority is making sure that all of our GCSE students have the right support and attention.
 That’s why we offer GCSE Booster Classes, at no additional cost, during lunchtime and after school.

 We further support our young people through the development of their Curriculum Vitae and Letters of Application, as well as honing their interview skills.
-We have a number of clubs and societies that help build leadership and business skills, including the Entrepreneur’s Club, Duke of Edinburgh’s Award and The Army Cadet Force.
+We have several clubs and societies that help build leadership and business skills, including the Entrepreneur’s Club, the Duke of Edinburgh’s Award, and The Army Cadet Force.

 Our Study Skills Programme is designed to give students the confidence required to do well in their GCSEs.
 Our programme focuses on providing our young people with the skills and tools to aid with exam revision, which includes the development of mindset and well-being habits.
 Additionally, we provide a personalised Gap Analysis with detailed feedback following the Mock Examinations, giving all of our students guidance on where to apply their focus.